Wednesday, 2:00pm – 5:00pm in 26-210

 Prerequisites

-Graduate students from other departments are also welcome if they have taken a linguistics course or have my approval.
+Undergraduates and graduate students from other departments are welcome if they have taken a linguistics course or have instructor approval.